forthmedia/angular-tour-of-heroes/README.md

 # AngularTourOfHeroes

-This project has valid test cases for Angular 5 Tour of Heroes
+This project has valid test cases for Angular 5 Tour of Heroes.
+(SRC/APP) has SPEC.TS files throughout.

 ## Running unit tests